hhandika/segui/website/docs/cli-usage/genomic-convert.md

 ### Specifying output directory and format

-By default, the output directory is `Genomic-Convert` in the current working directory.
+The output directory is `Genomic-Convert` in the current working directory by default.
 You can specify the output directory and format using the following options:

 ```bash
 segul genomic convert -d <directory-with-maf-files> --reference <bed-file> -o <output-file> --from-bed --output-dir <output-directory> --output-format <format>